Web Design & Development

 How to Create an Image with Map: Step-by-Step

 Building a functional image with map requires attention to coordinates, accessibility, and responsiveness.
-Follow these five steps for a production-ready result.
+Therefore, follow these six steps for a production-ready result.

 Step 1